Tannakian duality over Dedekind rings and applications: Coalgebra homomorphisms

 The following result is proved in more generality in \cite[I.3.11]{Ha}, we recall it here for completeness.

-\begin{proposition} Let $R$ be a Dedekind ring and $L$ be an $R$-flat coalgebra. \begin{enumerate}\item If $L$ is locally finite then $L$ is Mittag-Leffler as an $R$-module.
-Hence, if $L$ is moreover countably generated over $R$, it is $R$-projetive. \item If $L$ is $R$-projective, then it is locally finite as an $R$-coalgebra. \end{enumerate} \end{proposition} \begin{proof} (i) Let $\{C_\alpha\}$ be the directed system of finite special subcoalgebra.
+The reader is referred to \cite[Tag~0599]{stacks-project} for the notion of Mittag-Leffler system. \begin{proposition} Let $R$ be a Dedekind ring and $L$ be an $R$-flat coalgebra. \begin{enumerate}\item If $L$ is specially locally finite then $L$ is Mittag-Leffler as an $R$-module.
+Hence, if $L$ is moreover countably generated over $R$, it is $R$-projetive. \item If $L$ is $R$-projective, then it is specially locally finite as an $R$-coalgebra. \end{enumerate} \end{proposition} \begin{proof} (i) Let $\{C_\alpha\}$ be the directed system of finite special subcoalgebras.
 Then for any finite $R$-module $N$, the system ${\sf Hom}_R(C_\alpha,N)$ is Mittag-Leffler.
-In fact, each inclusion $C_\alpha\to C_\beta$ splits, as $C_\beta/C_\alpha$ is torsion free and finite, hence projective.
+In fact, each inclusion $C_\alpha\to C_\beta$ splits, as $C_\beta/C_\alpha$ is $R$-torsion free and finite, hence projective over $R$.
 Consequently the map

 is surjective.
-Thus by definition, $L$ is Mittag-Leffler.
+Thus by definition, $L$ is Mittag-Leffler as an $R$-module.
 It is well-known that a flat, countably generated, Mittag-Leffler module is projective.